 What is the Passover Delivery?

-The observation of Passover requires eating specific foods that are not already in the home and can be expensive.
+The observance of Passover requires eating specific foods that are not already in the home and can be expensive.
 This is a hardship, especially when the household is already having difficulty putting food on the table.

 With support from local Jewish agencies, congregations and youth organizations, Seder Boxes are delivered to Jewish families and individuals who would not otherwise be able to observe

 In the past fifteen years, we have grown from serving 225 to serving over 400 individuals each year.